floraison/flor/doc/common_attributes.md

 ## flank:

-Explicitely flags a procedure as "flanking".
+Explicitly flags a procedure as "flanking".

 In this sample, the `a; b` sequence happens in parallel to the `c; d` parent sequence.
 As soon as `d` replies to its parent sequence, the flanking child will get cancelled.